maldf/webgl-assignment4/README.md

-# WebGL assignment3: Geometric CAD
+# WebGL assignment4: Adding Lighting
 Tested with Firefox and Chrome on Linux.